Peppermint Power: How to Use the Herb for Tummy Trouble

 Is Peppermint Right for You?

 Many herbs work well for digestion, so finding the best ones involves understanding personal constitution, taste preferences, and whether one will be compliant with using them.
-Someone who may especially benefit from peppermint usually struggles with inflamed tissues like fluid retention or bloating, Kilbretch said.
+Someone who may especially benefit from peppermint usually struggles with inflamed tissues like fluid retention or bloating, Kilbreth said.

 “A ‘peppermint person’ generally has an overstimulated tissue state, and they often have dampness in their body and tension,” she said.
 “There are some really fun ways of working with peppermint.
 It isn’t just working with it as a tea, although that’s wonderful.”